Part 3: Calibration & Imaging of 3C345

 ← back to top

-For the final part of this workshop, we shall experiment with changing the weighting when imaging.
-From the lectures, you may know that the weighting you apply to the data when imaging determines what spatial scales are expressed when imaging.
-This is important as you can often see more structure when changing the weighting.
+For the final part of this workshop, we will experiment with adjusting the weighting during imaging.
+From the lectures, you may know that the weighting applied to the data influences the spatial scales represented in the imagery.
+This is important because changing the weighting often reveals more structure.

-• Look at step 17 and input the parameters into tclean which will generate an three images with natural, uniform and robust (0.5) weightings.
+• Refer to step 17 and input the parameters into tclean/run_iclean, which will generate three images with natural, uniform, and robust (0.5) weightings.

-• You may need to decrease the cell size for the uniform weighting
+• You may need to decrease the cell size for the uniform weighted image.

-• Clean the images and then look at them in the viewer
+• Clean the images and then look at them in the viewer/CARTA.

-The naturally weighted image should provide the best sensitivity, but poorer resolution.
-This is because the more sensitive, but shorter, central European baselines dominate the weights hence you get poorer resolution.
+The naturally weighted image should offer the best sensitivity, though with poorer resolution.
+This occurs because the more sensitive, yet shorter, central European baselines dominate the weights, resulting in lower resolution.

-In contrast, the uniformly weighted image increases the weighting of the longer baselines which causes the resolution to improve and more complex structure of the source appears.
-In particular the left blob, now has two components.
-However, this increase in resolution comes at a cost of worse sensitivity.
-This is because the sensitive European baselines are down-weighted.
+In contrast, the uniformly weighted image increases the weighting of longer baselines, which improves the resolution and reveals a more complex structure of the source.
+In particular, the left blob now has two components.
+However, this increase in resolution comes at the cost of reduced sensitivity, as the sensitive European baselines are down-weighted.

-The robustly weighted image provides a compromise between the uniformly and naturally weighted images providing intermediate resolutions and sensitivities.
-In the plot below we have overlaid the three images using python.
-The background image is the naturally weighted image and the contours are the re-weighted images.
-You can clearly see the differences between the resolutions (bottom left ellipses) and structure of the source.
+The robustly weighted image offers a balance between the uniformly and naturally weighted images, resulting in intermediate resolutions and sensitivities.
+In the plot below, we have overlaid the three images using Python.
+The background image is the naturally weighted image, while the contours represent the re-weighted images.
+You can clearly see the differences in resolution (bottom left ellipses) and the structure of the source.

-This concludes the EVN continuum tutorial and should have hopefully provided with you with an insight into how to reduce VLBI data.
-If you would like to do more, check out the spectral line and 3C277 e-MERLIN tutorials.
-If you have comments, find issues, or need extra help, please use the form below and we will email you back asap.
+This concludes the EVN continuum tutorial and hopefully has provided you with insight into how to reduce VLBI data.
+If you would like to explore further, check out the spectral line and 3C277 e-MERLIN tutorials.
+If you have comments, find issues, or need extra help, please use the form below, and we will email you back as soon as possible.